 - Incapable of providing further assistance above 32km/h;

 - The motor must not engage before you attain a speed of 3km/h.

-The Opus WKND, Connect and Case+ all conform to these conditions.
+All Opus electric bicycles conform to these conditions.

 Each Canadian province sets its own highway traffic codes, and for the most part any power-assisted bicycle is treated just like any other bike.
 That is, no licence or insurance are required, and e-bikes are fully legal to use on public roadways.
 Note, however, that there are age restrictions in some territories, and helmet laws apply equally to e-bikes.
 We suggest that you look up your local regulations to make sure you’re fully compliant with the laws.